munificent/craftinginterpreters/book/functions.md

 ```

 Different languages take different approaches to this problem.
 Of course, most
-statically-typed languages check this at compile time and refuse to compile the
+statically typed languages check this at compile time and refuse to compile the
 code if the argument count doesn't match the function's arity.
 JavaScript
 discards any extra arguments you pass.
 If you don't pass enough, it fills in the
 missing parameters with the magic sort-of-like-null-but-not-really value